ds5110/faces/logreg.md

 <img src="figs/soph_logreg/p3_fd_cmat.png" width=600>

-Similar to above, we beleive this model preformed well due to the preproccing adjsutments that went into the `boxratio` and euclidian distances (the data was normalized, see `preprocessing.md` for details), and the fact that these features are somewhat seperable:
+Similar to above, we believe this model preformed well due to the preprocessing adjustments that went into the `boxratio` and euclidian distances (the data was normalized, see `preprocessing.md` for details), and the fact that these features are somewhat separable:

 <img src="figs/soph_logreg/dist_h.png" width=600>